 The results encouraged us—and helped build our reputation.
 We advanced our methods on each assignment, shortened our delivery times, and brought about better outcomes for clients and their customers.

 We practiced innovation internally and developed numerous new techniques to help clients find their next direction, then get there successfully.
 These include but aren’t limited to:

 It was about half-way through all of this innovative work that we realized what our superpower was:

 WE HELP PEOPLE GET COMFORTABLE WITH THE FUTURE.

-So, we’re in the buy-in business.
-We use strategy, customer experience, tech, coaching, language, story, and many other tools.
+We realized what our clients already knew.
+We were in the buy-in business.
 Clients hire us to help them see which ways they can go, get everyone on the same page, and stay around to ensure that what they build for the business is on-brand and delivers value.